 Elliot joined Watsi on July 11th, 2014.
 Seven years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elliot's most recent donation supported Abdara, a 4-month-old baby girl from Colombia, to fund cyst removal surgery so she can grow up healthy.
+Elliot's most recent donation supported Cleophas, an enterprising student and farmer from Kenya, to fund surgery to repair a fractured leg.

 Abdara is a sweet four-month-old Venezuelan girl who was born in Colombia.
 Abdara's mother moved to Medellin, Colombia around four years ago in search of a better life.
 Abdara lives with her mother and her four aunts.
 Abdara's Aunt Gabriela is the sole provider for their family and she works hard to meet all of their daily needs.
 Abdara has been diagnosed with cereberal cysts that need to be removed.
 Fortunately, she will undergo surgery on July 13th and our medical partner, Clinica Noel, is raising $785 to fund Abdara's medical care.
 Her mother shared, "Please help my little princess.
 I just hope she has a better future than I. Everyday I pray for a miracle, not being able to pay for her treatment is always in my mind.
 I feel guilty but then I remember that I'm trying my best and continue fighting in this new country to work and move forward."